wjt/fewerror/README.md

 [@fewerror][] is a Twitter bot in the [@StealthMountain][] genre.
 It corrects people when they say “less” but *should* have said “fewer”.
 It is 100% accurate all of the time.

 It originally used the [statuses/filter](https://dev.twitter.com/docs/api/1.1/post/statuses/filter) streaming API to receive all tweets containing the word *less*, and replied to one at most every two minutes.
 Unfortunately, it was quickly banned for “sending multiple unsolicited mentions to other users”.
 (I'm not sure how [@StealthMountain][] escapes the same fate.)
-It did manage to earn itself a [threat of physical violence][violence] during its short life as a spambot!

-Anyway, now it just follows people who follow it, and “helps” them out with their grammar.
+So now it just follows people who follow it, and “helps” them out with their grammar.

+## Praise for [@fewerror][]

+> lolllll check ur algorithm assbag robot !!!!!!!!! <cite>– [@dudehugs](https://twitter.com/dudehugs/status/418455551383588864)</cite>

+> what sort of person do you have to be to sit down at your computer and create that twitter account. <cite>– [@edgardavidsgeps](https://twitter.com/edgardavidsgeps/status/416620250877399041)

+> i think i meant that if u do that again u gonna be a less fortunate invalid. <cite>– [@iwritememories](https://twitter.com/iwritememories/status/386084492685115392)

+## For those who care about software

 Thanks to the unstoppable [@aparrish][] for pointing me in the direction of [TextBlob][] in his post on [the making of @VoynichTechNews][voynich].